timimsms/actionmessenger/README.md

 end
 ```

-Which would allow a very basic email containing the word `"TEST"` when running:
+Which would allow a very basic text message containing the word `"TEST"` when running:
 ```
 TestMessenger.send_test(to: '+15551234567')
 ```

-TODO: Update this second once we are pulling in the text from `app/views`. - TW
+TODO: Update this once we are pulling in the text from `app/views`. - TW

 ### Generating new Messengers